lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

 To deploy a new version of a containerized application, you pull the new image and restart the container.
 When you commit to this pattern, why should you be the one performing this action?
 Instead, your VM can regularly check registries for new images, and *update the required containers when necessary*.

-In practice, Podman makes this approach trivial.
+In practice, Podman made this approach trivial to put in place.
 I just needed to label my containers with `io.containers.autoupdate` set to `registry`, enable the `podman-auto-update` timer[^dropin], and that was it.
+Now, every time I update the tag `www/soap.coffee:live` to point to a newer version of my image, my website is updated within the hour.

-And that is when I realized something.
+And that is when the final piece clicked.
 At this point, publishing an image becomes the only deployment step.
 I didn’t need SSH anymore.

 [^dropin]: By default, the timer is triggered once a day, which felt